BackupTheBerlios/hjb-svn/trunk/docs/rst/hjb-servlet.rst

 HJB Servlet
 ===========

-HJB Servlet is the access point for HJB requests - it acts as a HTTP gateway server for JMS providers.
+HJB Servlet is the access point for all HTTP requests to HJB - it acts as a HTTP gateway server for JMS providers.

 It plays several roles: